MML0/volumetric_display/README.md

 ## colected data esp 82666 d1 mini
-esp 82666 can acsept fagmented data in udp packets so it recive up to 8 kb of data in one packet insted of MTU size 1479kb we cant send 2 spi signal in 8266 and in hspi that is available (there is 2 spi one for flash) we cant go higher 25Mhz or so (we should test this)
+esp 82666 can acsept fagmented data in udp packets so it recive up to 8 kb of data in one packet insted of MTU size 1479kb we only have one free spi hardware and can't go higher than 25Mhz or so (we should test this)

-### tests:
+### wifi tests:
 CHUNK_SIZE = 7000 Bytes
 TOTAL_SIZE = 14000
 Transfer completed in 34367 us